leahsaph123/tri3_individ/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ## Github Pages assignment 5.1-5.2
+# 5.1
 Come up with three of your own Beneficial and corresponding Harmful Effects of Computing Talk about dopamine issues above.
 Real?
 Parent conspiracy?
 Anything that is impacting your personal study and success in High School?
+# 5.2
+How does someone empower themself in a digital world?
+How does someone that is empowered help someone that is not empowered?
+Describe something you could do at Del Norte HS.
+Is paper or red tape blocking digital empowerment?
+Are there such barriers at Del Norte?
+Elsewhere?

 ### Markdown